 - Substance abuse – Many men use drugs and alcohol as a way to cope with the challenges.

-What are the Benefits of a Men’s Addiction Treatment Program?
+What are the Benefits of Our Men’s Addiction Treatment Center in Massachusetts?

 The most obvious answer to the question of why men’s rehab is necessary is that drug addiction and alcoholism impact men and women differently.
 However, there are other reasons as well.